 To make smooth curves with irregular straight-edged pieces of paper, I work the inside of each curve first then smooth out all the jagged edges when I work the outside.
 This piece was entirely composed of curves changing direction every few inches, so I had to jump continually between color sections.
 This made it hard to develop a rhythm work rhythm and even harder keep track of where I put the piece I wanted next (the one that was the exact shade of blue-green that I was certain I’d been holding a minute ago).
 I kept some of the smallest pieces close to hand on a blank sketchbook page while others congregated in small piles all over my workspace.

-I did start getting some pleasing color transitions in a few of the sections I was working on, but that also was a trap.
+I did start getting some pleasing color transitions in a few of the sections I was working on, but even that was a trap.
 With most of the collage going badly, or at least only proceeding with a struggle, the parts I liked initially became almost too precious to tamper with.
 I didn’t let that keep me from making changes, however.
 Hardly a single area of the collage wasn’t tweaked at least once.
-Still, it was another mental barrier to progress.

 Thats where I am now.
-It’s arguably a finished piece — I’ll probably put it in the upcoming show at Grundy Library just to have something new to enter — but I’m still hating it, so there’s still work to be done.
+It’s arguably a finished piece but something is still nagging me about it, so there’s still work to be done.